 Auditioning · For this, you should use some of your most-listened-to tracks from your own collection.
 I took my computer along for that purpose, but it turned out that Qobuz had ’em all.
 (Hmm, maybe I should look closer at Qobuz.)

 Here’s what was on my list.
 I should emphasize that, while I like all these tracks, they’re not terribly representative of what I listen to.
-They’re selected to check out a specific aspect of audio reproduction.
-The Americana and Baroque and Roots Rock that I’m currently fixated on is pretty easy to reproduce.
+They’re selected to stress out a specific aspect of audio reproduction.
+The Americana and Baroque and Roots Rock that I’m currently fixated on are pretty easy to reproduce.

 The listening session · I made an appointment with Phil at Audiofi, and we spent much of an afternoon listening.
 I thought Audiofi was fine, would go back.
 Phil was erudite and patient and not pushy and clearly loves the technology and music and culture.